-The model ``$k$-zeros" in $\Z^d$ is defined by the following constraints (recall \eqref{eq:generateurKCSM})
+The model ``$k$-zeros'' in $\Z^d$ is defined by the following constraints [recall \eqref{eq:generateurKCSM}]:

-\emph{i.e.} the constraint is satisfied if there are at least $k$ zeros within distance $k$.
-It is non-cooperative since it is enough to empty $0,e_1,2e_1,...,(k-1)e_1$ to empty the whole lattice through legal transitions.
-For $k=1$, the ``$1$-zero" model is better known as the one-flip Fredrickson-Andersen (or FA-1f) model.
+that is, the constraint is satisfied if there are at least $k$ zeros within distance $k$.
+It is noncooperative since it is enough to empty $0,e_1,2e_1,\ldots,(k-1)e_1$ to empty the whole lattice through legal transitions.
+For $k=1$, the ``$1$-zero'' model is better known as the one-flip Fredrickson--Andersen (or FA-1f) model.

-The second model we want to study is the East model, a one-dimensional KCSM for which the constraint is that the East neighbour of the to-be-updated site be vacant.
+The second model we want to study is the East model, a one-dimensional KCSM for which the constraint is that the East neighbor of the to-be-updated site be vacant.
 The corresponding generator is

-In this study, we consider an environment given by a KCSM, and we inject a tracer at the origin.
-The tracer jumps at rate one to each of its nearest neighbours, provided that both the site where it sits and the site where it wants to jump are empty (for the environment).
+In this study, we consider an environment given by a KCSM, and we inject a tracer at its origin.
+The tracer jumps at rate one to each of its nearest neighbors, provided that both the site where it sits and the site where it wants to jump are empty (for the environment).
 More formally, let $(\omega(t),X_t)$ be the joint evolution of the KCSM and the tracer.
-It is a Markov process on $\lbrace 0,1\rbrace ^{\Z^d}\times \Z^d$ given by the generator
+It is a Markov process on $\lbrace0,1\rbrace^{\Z ^d}\times \Z^d$ given by the generator